TheClassicTechno/miRNACancerClassification/README.md

 # miRNACancerClassification
 developed by Julia Huang

-This Github Repo includes developed, trained, and optimized Random Forest and XGBoost Models, written in RStudio and developed using the R programming language.
+This Github Repo includes developed, trained, and optimized Random Forest and XGBoost Models, written in RStudio and developed using the R programming language. <br>

 It also includes models' binary classification results and datasets of six cancers:

 BRCA.txt <br>